rrenomeron/ublue-tr/README.md

 > **Warning**
 > [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

+First, install any [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) or [Universal Blue](https://universal-blue.org) desktop edition (preferably one that features GNOME, like Silverblue or Bluefin).

 To rebase an existing atomic Fedora installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
   rpm-ostree rebase ostree-unverified-registry:ghcr.io/rrenomeron/ublue-tr:latest
   ```
+  (Note: you can substiture one of the other image names if you want to use e.g. Bluefin.)
 - Reboot to complete the rebase:
   ```
   systemctl reboot